 I worked a regular forty hours last week.
 Then I hopped on a plane and went to Wellington and stayed up until 2:30am catching up with beautiful people.
 I left their house at 7:20, walked down the hill from Brooklyn.
-So that I could get some early morning cold air into my lungs to wake me … Continue reading waiting. and then. and now.
+So that I could get some early morning cold air into my lungs to wake me up.
+I worked from 8am till 7pm, because that’s what you do in the festival.
+I caught up with other beautiful people afterwards.
+I realised at my sister’s that night that I hadn’t told her that Virgil was sick.
+That he was dying.
+The next … Continue reading waiting. and then. and now.

 AKA the most important gig of adult life.
 In my teenage years, there were three bands that I ADORED at various times.
 The White Stripes were my first ever true musical love.
 I saw them at Big Day Out 2006.
 The Dresden Dolls were an integral part of my older teenage years.
-I didn’t make … Continue reading Sleater-Kinney at the Powerstation February 29th 2016
+I didn’t make all of my American friends via Amanda Palmer’s management team and the Shadowbox forum just by chance.
+I saw Brian and Amanda play a song together in at a late-late New Years gig in New York in 2009, and then I saw an actual Dresden Dolls … Continue reading Sleater-Kinney at the Powerstation February 29th 2016

 When I talk to people, I speak freely.
 I open my mouth, and words come – thoroughly rehearsed, to a point.
 Every time I tell my mirror about my life, it’s a slightly different rendition of the same song.
 This is how it goes.